Elastic anisotropy in heterogeneous materials: Introduction

 Where $R_{\epsilon}$ is the rotation matrix of strain, $\epsilon$ is the strain tensor and $C$ is the stiffness tensor. $A^{SE}$ can be expressed in stress or strain space that are equivalent \cite{fang2019}.

-Although $A^U$ and $A^L$ satisfy the first two criteria for an acceptable anisotropy index, they relate anisotropy to the distance between Voigt and Reuss bounds (that converge when a material is isotropic) making their physical meaning is difficult to comprehend.
+Although $A^U$ and $A^L$ satisfy the first two criteria for an acceptable anisotropy index, they relate anisotropy to the distance between Voigt and Reuss bounds (that converge when a material is isotropic) making their physical meaning difficult to comprehend.
 On the other hand, $A^{SE}$ relates anisotropy to strain energy satisfying the criteria for a clear physical meaning.
 However, taken in their proposed form, $A^U$, $A^L$ and $A^{SE}$ are strictly applicable to single crystals.
-While the elastic stiffness tensor of a specific single crystal with a particular crystal structure is unique, elastic stiffness tensor of a heterogeneous material is a function of the elastic properties of the constituent phases and microstructural configuration.
-This dependence highlights the need to critically evaluate and re-examine the applicability of these anisotropy indices in the context of heterogeneous materials considering the parameters that influence their overall elastic properties.